spencerkclark/faceted/doc/why-faceted.rst

 were *too* flexible at the expense of simplicity.
 For a large percentage of the use cases, they are not required, but for the remaining percentage they are indeed quite useful.

-Currently only figures constrained by width and panel aspect ratio are possible in :py:mod:`faceted`.
-That said, figures constrained by any two of the width, height, and panel aspect ratio would be within scope.
-See :issue:`15` for discussion.